20 Hairstyle Mistakes That Could Make You Look Older

-Upgrade your hair care stash so that you’re always using color-safe products that contain nourishing ingredients.
+Upgrade your hair-care stash so you’re always using color-safe products that contain nourishing ingredients.
 And don’t forget to add a clarifying shampoo like Paul Mitchell Shampoo to your routine at least once a week.
 “A good clarifying shampoo removes buildup like dry shampoo,” Saviano says.
 “You can’t walk around with dry shampoo for a week—your scalp has to breathe and be clean.”

 Hairstyle mistake: Placing highlighting foils in the wrong place

 Highlighting your hair is an art form.
 Just as the color of your highlights can age you or make you look more youthful and refreshed, so can the placement of those highlights.
-Even if you aren’t asking your stylist for ’90s zebra stripes (good riddance), there are ways to place foils that work in your favor—and ways that work against you.
+Even if you aren’t asking your stylist for ’90s zebra stripes (good riddance), there are ways to place foils that work in your favor—and ways that don’t.

 Hairstyle mistake: Going to extremes with extensions and wigs